racket/rhombus/design/class/class.md

 the constructor for a different subclass.

 Class clause macros should be able to receive information about the fields of the enclosing class.
-Moving `extends` out of the clas sbody would make it easier to expose to all clause forms, but a better approach may be to report the information accumulated so far, which might not include the superclass is `extends` is later in the body.
+Moving `extends` out of the class body would make it easier to expose to all clause forms, but a better approach may be to report the information accumulated so far, which might not include the superclass is `extends` is later in the body.